A digitally divided Maine leaves tens of thousands offline

 Minot Town Administrator Danielle Loring said she gets calls regularly from the many people in town who lack access asking what officials are doing about it.

-“Especially with the recent events of the pandemic, home schooling and people working from home, distance learning and so on and so worth, it really highlighted how inadequate the services are,” Loring said.
+“Especially with the recent events of the pandemic, home schooling and people working from home, distance learning and so on and so forth, it really highlighted how inadequate the services are,” Loring said.

 The state’s broadband action plan says high-speed internet “is now a necessary asset to attract and retain businesses and residents in Maine,” but most of the state’s rural communities lack access.